thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-08-transformer-architecture.md

 This is the context-aware representation for token $$ i $$.

-Define the full attention operation:
+So, the full attention operation is:

 $$
 \text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right) V